ehfazo/crave_build_scripts/README.md

 You must have a **Crave.io** account and the `crave` CLI tool configured on your local machine or devspace.

 ### 2. Secrets Management
+This section should be depending on the script we use.
+By default crave supports option 2
+#### OPTION 1
 Create a `.env` file in your project root. **Never commit this file to GitHub.**

 ```env